EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

 # devtools::install_github("rstudio/bookdown")
 ```

-It is based on the _sample_ from  https://bookdown.org/yihui/rmarkdown/bookdown-start.html
+These books are based on the _sample_ from  https://bookdown.org/yihui/rmarkdown/bookdown-start.html

 ### TinyTeX
 To compile the PDF, you need XeLaTeX.
 Install TinyTeX (which includes XeLaTeX): <https://yihui.name/tinytex/>.